Boneless (song): Delirious (Boneless)

-A vocal version of the song, entitled "Delirious (Boneless)", was released on June 3, 2014 as the second single from Steve Aoki's second studio album Neon Future.I.
+A vocal version of the song, entitled "Delirious (Boneless)," was released on June 3, 2014, as the second single from Steve Aoki's second studio album Neon Future.I.
 This version features rapper Kid Ink and was co-written by Erin Beck, Whitney Phillips, Jenson Vaughan, and Aid "Valsal" Vllasaliu.
 The song was featured in the soundtrack of the 2014 film Step Up: All In (as well as Aoki's previous single "Rage the Night Away"), the song was also featured on the 2015 film Furious 7 (although it is not included in the film's soundtrack album.
 However, it is featured on the deluxe edition of the soundtrack).
-The song was featured in the 2017 film Smurfs: The Lost Village and 2019 film Men in Black: International.
+The song was featured in the 2017 film Smurfs: The Lost Village and the 2019 film Men in Black: International.
 The song was also featured in the trailer and TV spots of the 2016 film War Dogs, the 2017 film Captain Underpants: The First Epic Movie and the 2022 film Paws of Fury: The Legend of Hank.
+In 2024, Aoki accompanied by the Japanese air-dance group AIRFOOTWORKS performed a routine to the song at the grand finale of the 19th season of talent show competition America's Got Talent.

 Music video

-A year after the original song's release, the official lyric video for "Delirious (Boneless)" was published to YouTube on August 27, 2014.
+A year after the original song's release, the official lyric video for "Delirious (Boneless)" was published on YouTube on August 27, 2014.
 The "Delirious" version was also given its own music video, which was directed by Golden Wolf and published to YouTube on October 9.